joelsiby02/Image-Classifier-DeepLearning/README.md

 5. Use the trained model to classify images: `python predict.py path/to/image.jpg`

 ## Results
 The trained model achieves an accuracy of 100% on the test dataset.
-The results are plotted using Matplotlib, providing a visual representation of the predicted classes for the images.
+The results are plotted using plotly, providing a visual representation of the predicted classes for the images.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments
 I am continuously learning and improving my skills in deep learning.
 This project serves as a learning process and demonstrates my progress in developing an image classifier.
 The model trained during the process is saved in the 'models' folder for future use.